jrothbaum/stata_parquet_io/README.md

 * Read specific variables
 pq use var1 var2 var3 using filename.parquet, clear

-* Read with observation filtering (STILL UNDER DEVELOPMENT AND TESTING) pq use using filename.parquet, clear in(1/1000) pq use using filename.parquet, clear if(value > 100)
+* Read with observation filtering pq use using filename.parquet, clear in(1/1000) pq use using filename.parquet, clear if(value > 100)